Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Modeling the quantum dot

 The intervalley-coupling matrix element is given by

 and the valley splitting is given by $E_v=2|\Delta|$.
-Because of the separation of length scales in Eq.~(\ref{eq:EMDelta}), we see that $\Delta$ and $E_v$ should vanish in the limit of slowly varying $U_\text{qw}(\mathbf{r})$.
+Because of the separation of length scales in Eq.~(\ref{eq:EMDelta}), we see that $\Delta$ and $E_v$ should approximately vanish in the limit of slowly varying $U_\text{qw}(\mathbf{r})$.
 A nonvanishing valley splitting therefore requires some type of sharp feature to be present in the confinement potential.
-The conventional ``sharp feature'' in many valley-spitting proposals is an abrupt quantum well interface.
+The conventional `sharp feature' in many valley-spitting proposals is an abrupt quantum well interface.

-Although effective-mass equations are conventionally expressed in a continuum description, they can also be discretized; here, such an approach helps to make contact with the tight-binding theories discussed in previous sections.
-As usual, we may consider 1D or 2D expressions for the intervalley matrix element:
+Although effective-mass equations are conventionally expressed in a continuum description, they may also be discretized; here, such an approach helps to make contact with the tight-binding theories discussed in previous sections.
+We may consider 1D or 2D expressions for the intervalley matrix element:

-where $(j,l)$ are cell indices corresponding to $X_{j,l}$ in the tight binding theories, and we assume proper normalization given by $\sum_l (a_0/4) |\psi_\text{env}(z_l)|^2 =\sum_{j,l}(a_0^2/8) |\psi_\text{env}(x_j, z_l)|^2=1$.
+where $(j,l)$ are cell indices corresponding to $X_{j,l}$ in the tight binding theories, and we assume proper normalization, given by $\sum_l (a_0/4) |\psi_\text{env}(z_l)|^2 =\sum_{j,l}(a_0^2/8) |\psi_\text{env}(x_j, z_l)|^2=1$.

 A key, take-away message from Eq.~(\ref{eq:EMDelta}) is that the valley splitting can be understood, quite literally, as the $2k_0$ Fourier component (along $k_z$) of the quantity $U_\text{qw}(\mathbf{r}) |\psi_\text{env}(\mathbf{r})|^2$.
 More simply, it is the $2k_0$ Fourier component of $U_\text{qw}(\mathbf{r})$, weighted by the electron probability at the location where the oscillations occur.
 This is a powerful statement that transcends effective-mass theory.
-As we demonstration below, such a universal description of valley splitting is quantitatively accurate for all quantum well geometries studied here, including interface steps, broadened interfaces, alloy disorder, Wiggle Wells, and other phenomena.
+As we demonstrate in this work, such a universal description of valley splitting is quantitatively accurate for all quantum well geometries studied here, including interface steps, broadened interfaces, alloy disorder, Wiggle Wells, and other phenomena.